wongjiahau/Pineapple/docs/Features/015-Types.md

 !!! info
     Integer is any number that do not contains decimal values.
 It is especially useful for counting things, for example `#!pine numberOfFruits` should be Integer instead of Number.

-!!! warning
-    Negative number are not implemented yet in Pineapple.

 ---

 ## String